westTraffic/pbf_viewer/README.md

 # pbf_viewer

 This project is a Django-based application.
 This web app could execute SQLs against PBFs directing using DuckDB python.
-Key select fields and condition fields are pre-set, and you can also add your statements.

 ## Background

 Recently I bumped into a library DuckDB.
 From my local machine, I confirmed it is easy to execute SQLs towards my local PBF files.
-I wanted to study how to build Python-Django app and also would like to help users who wish to see the PBF data easily.
+I just wanted to study how to build Python-Django app and also would like to help users who wish to see the PBF data easily.

 ## Installation Steps